solidi/writing/05-deception-degenerate-ab-testing.md

 > This is a deep form of testing, which I propose to call **Code/Deception** or **C/D** experimentation to distinguish it from the surface level testing associated with A/B testing.

 Are the tests ethical?
-It’s inconclusive as the debate rages on.
-However, let me suggest ways in which we can state our testing code of conduct.
+Well, the debate rages on.

+The position of this author is to communicate to your customers.
+Let me suggest ways in which we can state our testing code of conduct.

-## Ethics May Start By Saying We Are
+## Ethics May Start By Saying We Are "Ethical"

-While most of the industry is attempting to figure out how to roll out and scale A/B testing to their advantage, I’d like to define how we can avoid these types of C/D tests.
+While the industry is attempting to figure out how to roll out and scale A/B testing to their advantage, I’d like to define how we can avoid these types of C/D tests.
 Here are a few ideas that are centered around communicating the use of live user testing.

-1. **Clearly specifying an A/B testing section in a Terms of Service.**
+1. Clearly specifying an A/B testing section in a Terms of Service.
-1. **Publish an ethical statement and guiding principles of A/B testing.**
+1. Publish an ethical statement and guiding principles of A/B testing.
-1. **Visually indicating an A/B test is being performed with an opt-out.**
+1. Visually indicating an A/B test is being performed with an opt-out.

-The messaging would be up to the team or company to decide, but it must be simple to the user.
+The messaging presented is up to the stakeholders, and should be plain language.
 The boundaries of testing must be clear.

-For item three, many test evangelists would agree that this behavior would highly disrupt the results, and the test would not be valid.
+For item three, test evangelists would agree that this behavior would highly disrupt the results, and the test would not be valid.
 The test author does not expect the user to feel that they are in a test “A” or “B” mode.
 The author wants the user to act as normal to measure correctly.

-While that might be true, we would still want to give the option at a more appropriate time, perhaps in user preferences or sign-up.
-We want to satisfy the user's concern and, at the same time, measure, and sample to help improve the *product's value*.
+While that might be true, we would still want to give the option at an appropriate time, in user preferences or sign-up.
+We want to measure and satisfy the user's concern which is the *product's value.*

-This is because we intend to do just that.

 ---

-In the future, state and government agencies may step in by defining C/D testing limitations as public knowledge increases and problematic tests are uncovered.
+In the future, state and government agencies will define C/D testing limitations as public knowledge increases and problematic tests are uncovered.
 Companies may be caught performing highly degenerate tests that none of us could fathom.

-Many may ask, what would be the consequence of being deceptive?
+What would be the consequence of being deceptive?
 At this time, there are **no examples** of crossing a line.
-We have the power to ask whether to professionally *associate* with the authoring team that *knowingly* deploys these increasingly questionable tests or *opt-out* of purchasing in, as a customer, being aware of these deceptive practices.
+We have the power to ask whether to *associate* with the authoring team that *knowingly* deploys these questionable tests or *opt-out* of these deceptive practices.

 ![Impactful wisdom by [Daniel Weber](https://news.ycombinator.com/item?id=8230442).](images/05-10.png)

-As always, time will tell how this shakes out.
+Time will tell how deceptive testing shakes out.
 Data, tooling and their alignment will continue to increase testing power.
-Public awareness will engage by asking hard questions.
-If there is one lasting advice, try not to deceive… too much.
+Increased public awareness will spur hard questions.

+If there is one lasting advice, try not to deceive... too much.

 ---